 Striving for Perfection was shortlisted for the RSA Moving Image award.
 Tiffany Dufu author of Drop the Ball: Achieving More by Doing Less urges women to embrace imperfections & expect less of themselves.
 The video is communicated through women's magazines and adverts.

-Making East London: past present & future was commission by University College of London, an animation that responds to their recent project Making East London, which includes oral histories and archives.
+Making East London: past present & future was commissioned by University College of London.
+The animation responds to their recent project Making East London, which includes oral histories and archives.

 For each project graphic design services ranging are available from designing DVD covers, posters, social media graphics, brochures and gifs.

 Designs can be developed on a larger scale, creating artwork for signage, cutouts and interpretation panels.